kurtsmurf/blog/posts/blah.md

 }
 ```

-We apply the amplitude envelope to prevent popping noises when region playback starts or ends.

 Finally, we set everything in motion by calling startRendering on the offline context.

 Even though we told the offline context to run for the length of our selection, which may be seconds or minutes long, it will finish the task in much faster than realtime because it doesn't need to throttle itself for human listeners.